 Connecting with positive feelings is a critical step

 - While visualising is important, kinaesthetic imagery is vital.
-This is the difference between just visualising and embracing mental full mental rehearsal.
+This is the difference between just visualising and embracing full mental rehearsal.
 Connecting with positive feelings, such as joy, happiness, or pride will help improve this technique.
 If you are visualising a performance, whether on the field or in the boardroom, you may like to consider calling to mind the physical sensations.
 These include muscle tension or rapid heart rate if you are excited or nervous.
 It might also include an awareness of where you are standing or sitting.
 How you are moving or holding your body.
-The more senses you include, the greater the activation of motor-processing brain structures than just visualising alone.
-It helps lock in the feeling into your body, taking it beyond just an image in your mind.
+Furthermore, the more senses you include, the greater the activation of motor-processing brain structures than just visualising alone.
+Moreover, it helps lock in the feeling into your body, taking it beyond just an image in your mind.

 - Motivation to practice is a key part of successful imagery practice.
 Just as my client presumed he was no good at visualisation and was getting frustrated, he was not motivated to keep trying.
 Make sure you have a compelling reason to practice.